gregkorossy/Android-Support-Preference-V7-Fix/README.md

 > **DON'T FORGET** to add the `PreferenceCategoryFix` class to your ProGuard file otherwise it may strip it.

-# Known bugs that cannot be fixed
-- When a Preference's dialog is showing and the device's orientation changes, the app crashes.
-[Bug report](https://code.google.com/p/android/issues/detail?id=186160)

 # Fixed bugs

 **And one more bug** is that `PreferenceThemeOverlay.v14.Material` has no correct background selector.
 To overcome this, you should add the following line to your main theme style: